qwerty1423/no-autopilot-mod/README.md

 | **Max Climb Rate +/-** | `PageUp` / `PageDown` | Limit vertical speed |
 | **Bank Left/Right** | `[` and `]` | Adjust roll angle |
 | **Reset Bank** | `'` (Quote) | Level the wings, sets roll to 0 |

+Large altitude adjustment key has minimum limit to reduce crashes when sea skimming if the key is accidentally pressed.

 Keys and UI colours are configurable in the BepInEx config file.
 The [BepInEx Configuration Manager](https://github.com/BepInEx/BepInEx.ConfigurationManager) is recommended for changing PID values and other settings in game.